 Pilot whales appear later in the season.
 Minke whales and harbour porpoises are often mentioned for specific months, but honestly, these cetaceans are shy and usually, you don’t see much of them from my own experience.
-I try to give you an idea of what you may see on such whale watching trips.
+I will give you an idea of what you may see on such whale-watching trips.

 Finally, temps increase and reach 68°F/20°C during the day.
 The first humpbacks, especially mothers and their newborn calves, arrive in the Stellwagen Sanctuary.
 Fin whale sightings often increase in small groups.
-A wind and a rainproof jacket is well needed on the boat.
+Wind and a rainproof jacket is well needed on the boat.

 Summer arrived with average temps of 77°F/25°C; however, don’t underestimate the wind on board the whale-watching boat.
 The chance to spot humpbacks is almost guaranteed.
 Also, finback sightings occur, but they have a high travel speed.

 Decreasing precipitation and warm temperatures above 80°F/27°C. This is one of the very best months to see a huge number of humpbacks.
 However, keep in mind the summer is the busiest time of the year, and advanced bookings are recommended to avoid disappointment.
 To spot breaching humpbacks with their entire body is always fascinating.

 August is also a lovely summer month with excellent humpback sightings, occasional finback, and the first rare pilot whale sightings.
-The pilot whales are night-active, resting during the day on the surface, which increases the chance of a sighting.
-This is a super busy month book your whale watching trip in advance!
+The pilot whales are night-active, resting on the surface during the day, increasing the chance of a sighting.
+This is a super busy month book your whale-watching trip in advance!

 Autumn will arrive soon.
-Temperatures drop already, being slightly above 72°F/22°C. This is still a great month for humpbacks, occasional finbacks and pilot whales.
+Temperatures have dropped already, being slightly above 72°F/22°C. This is still a great month for humpbacks, occasional finbacks and pilot whales.